piotrowskaannamilena-blip/hackernews/README.md

 - User friendly flex layout and search box, fully accessible

 Searching and retrieving live articles from all over the web.
 It can help you answer questions like:
+- Business
+- Entertainment
+- Music
-- Current affairs
+- Health
-- Politics
+- Science
-- New technologies
+- Sport
--
+- Show business

 Can be searched for articles with any combination of the following criteria: